smoyame/wfishing/README.md

 # Journal Tracker
 `For webfishing as of v1.1.`

+Made to indulge my need to people-watch and read chatlogs instead of opening up my journal in-game, or hoarding browser tabs.

 Real close to getting that last diamond.
-Made this tracker to have fun with Webc templating in 11ty.
-Anything to stop unnecessary bloat.
+Also, made this tracker to have fun with Webc templating in 11ty.

 ## Want to add:
 * Filter by quality tier for need-to-catch fish